ankushmohite/K8s_notes/Application_level_issue.md

 ```
 ## how does FE know which BE to call?

-Frontend communicates with backend using the kubernetes Service name and port.
+Frontend communicates with backend using kubernetes Service name and port.
 Service forwards the API request to one of the backend Pods.

 When FE sends a request: